-You’ll notice variations in the summer coat color of arctic foxes depending upon where they live.
-For example, those in wooded areas may be more red/brown whereas those in rocky areas may be more grey to help them blend in.
+You’ll notice variations in the color of the arctic fox summer coat depending upon where they live.
+For example, those in wooded areas may have a red/brown summer coat whereas those in rocky areas may be more grey to help them blend in.

 This is because there are two types of melanin pigment – eumelanin and phaeomelanin.